In the context of cognitive psychology, what is a primary effect ... | Study Prep in Pearson+

-In the context of cognitive psychology, what is a primary effect of motivated reasoning and confirmation bias on political beliefs?
+In the context of cognitive psychology, what is a primary effect of journalism of affirmation on viewers?

 A